StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 ## Overview

-As we explained in the introduction, on a high level a Glue42 Core project consists of one or more [**Clients**](../../../what-is-glue42-core/core-concepts/glue42-client/index.html) and an [**Environment**](../../../what-is-glue42-core/core-concepts/environment/index.html).
-In this section we will cover how to set up your dev environment for a single client project.
 Setting up the environment means creating the correct configuration files and serving them together with the rest of the environment parts.
-For more details on what exactly are those parts, you can head over to the [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) section.

 There are two ways to get yourself set up.
-The first one is to use our [**CLI**](../../../what-is-glue42-core/core-concepts/cli/index.html) tool, which will get all the required dependencies and scaffold default configuration files for you.
+The first one is to use our [**CLI**](../../cli/index.html) tool, which will get all the required dependencies and scaffold default configuration files for you.
+The **Glue42 Core** [**CLI**](../../cli/index.html) tool greatly facilitates and simplifies the process of setting up your development environment and bundling it for deployment.
 The second one is to do everything manually.
-We recommend sticking with the [**CLI**](../../../what-is-glue42-core/core-concepts/cli/index.html), because it greatly simplifies the setup procedure and lets you focus on building a great app.
+We recommend sticking with the [**CLI**](../../cli/index.html), because it greatly simplifies the setup procedure and lets you focus on building a great app.
 On the other hand, if you require really fine-grained control over your app development setup, maybe because you use some very custom tools, then you can skip over to the manual section.

-## CLI
+## Single and Multiple Apps

 As a prerequisite you need to have the `@glue42/cli-core` package globally installed on your machine.
 Alternatively you can include it as a dev dependency for your app.
 It is up to you, but the following steps will assume that you have it globally installed: